Skip to main content

 In short:

-The compiler encodes the rules of the FiveM universe so you don’t have to remember them.
+The compiler encodes the rules of the selected runtime so you don’t have to remember them.

 Final Mental Model